Diplodactylus klugei

-Diplodactylus klugei is a species of gecko, a lizard in the family Gekkonidae.
+Diplodactylus klugei is a species of gecko, a lizard in the family Diplodactylidae.
 The species is endemic to Australia.

 Etymology

 The specific name, klugei, is in honor of American herpetologist Arnold G. Kluge.

+Description

+D. klugei is slender-bodied.
+The rostral is in contact with the nostril.
+The subdigital lamellae are granular, with the terminal plates enlarged.

 Geographic range

 D. klugei is found in the Australian state of Western Australia.

+Habitat

+The preferred natural habitats of D. klugei are desert, grassland, and savanna.